What is biotechnology? Genetic Engineering?

 In fact, you too can program bacteria!
 Amino Labs Kits have everything you need to bioengineer for the first time or the hundredth!
 With a complex topic like genetic engineering, the best way to understand what is really is, is to learn through doing - by reading about genetic engineering on the internet you will barely scratch the surface.

 Learning and prototyping with genetic engineering and cells is starting to become accessible to newcomers of all ages and backgrounds thanks to dedicated scientists and kits such as the ones on our website.
 The easiest way to learn a new science, hobby or topic is by trying it, hands-on!

 But we understand learning a new topic can be daunting; that is why we have created an important software addition to our ecosystem - Virtual Bioengineer™ simulation.
 Developed with the educators at the Biobuilder Educational Foundation, it is a free 20 minutes guided experience that replicates the hands-on procedures you would complete with your Amino Labs system, or any similar lab equipment.

-You can also take the worlds first online hands-on genetic engineering course.
+You can also take an online hands-on genetic engineering course.

 By getting hands-on experience with genetic engineering and biotechnology, you will become immersed in some of the most cutting-edge science of the 21st century.